dnmfarrell/berrybrew/doc/Create a Development Build.md

 #### Development installer build

-- Run `perl dev\build_staging_installer.pl`.
+- Run `dev\build_staging_installer.bat`.
 This will run the complete `dev\build_staging.bat` script mentioned above, and then create an installer with a minimized installation, and place it into the repo's `staging` directory.

 The installer will install into the `%PROGRAM_FILES%/berrybrew/staging` directory.
-We use the `dev\create_staging_installer.nsi` NSIS installer script.
+We use the `dev\create_staging_installer.nsi` NSIS installer script to configure the actual installation binary.

 **NOTE**: When running under the development/staging build, Perl installations and `berrybrew`'s temporary directory are stored within a newly created `staging`